 7.1.1 Postage Payment Methods

 e.
-A mailer's Centralized Account Processing System (CAPS) account when used in conjunction with a Package Intercept request.
+A mailer's Centralized Account Processing System (CAPS) account when used with a Package Intercept request.

 7.1.2 Electronic Labels

-When customers privately print an electronic “Hold For Pickup” label and exchange electronic files with USPS through an approved file transfer protocol (FTP), they qualify for the electronic USPS Tracking price (see Notice 123—Price List).
+When customers privately print an electronic “Hold For Pickup” label and exchange electronic files with USPS through an approved file transfer protocol (FTP), they qualify for the electronic USPS Tracking price.

 7.2.2 Basic Eligibility

-[1-26-14] Hold For Pickup service is available with Priority Mail Express.
-It is also available with commercial mailings of Priority Mail (except Critical Mail), First-Class Package Service parcels, and Parcel Select Nonpresort parcels when:
+Hold For Pickup service is available at retail Post Office locations for Priority Mail Express presented under 113.4.2 or 113.4.3.
+It is also available with commercial mailings of Priority Mail Express presented under 213.4.2. or 213.4.3, Priority Mail (except Critical Mail), First-Class Package Service, Parcel Select Nonpresort, Parcel Select Lightweight, and Bound Printed Matter parcels, when:

 a.
 The surface area of the address side of the parcel must be large enough to completely and legibly contain the delivery address, return address, postage, markings, endorsements, and extra service labels.